Colt/ng-curriculum/12-dependency-injection-and-services.md

 #### Deferreds and Promises

-In jquery you saw promises often.
+In jQuery you saw promises often.
 The most common use case was an ajax call.
-For example, you might have some code like this in jquery:
+For example, you might have some code like this in jQuery:

 ```
 $.get("/puppies").done(function() { // do something here})